laberge/nice-blinds-controller/README.md

 ## Troubleshooting

-### Blinds not responding
+### HTTP Controller Issues

+**Integration not found:**
+- Restart Home Assistant after installation
+- Clear browser cache (Ctrl+Shift+R or Cmd+Shift+R)
+- Check logs: Settings → System → Logs

+**Cannot connect to controller:**
+- Verify controller IP address and network connectivity
+- Check username and password
+- Ensure controller's web interface is accessible from Home Assistant

+**No devices found:**
+- Verify devices are configured in your Nice controller
+- Check controller's device list page is accessible
+- Review Home Assistant logs for parsing errors

+### RF433 Issues

+**Blinds not responding:**
 - Check RF transmitter wiring
 - Verify GPIO pin configuration
 - Ensure RF codes are correctly captured
 - Check Home Assistant logs for errors

-### Position tracking is off
-- Adjust the `move_time` parameter to match your blinds' actual movement time
-- Test with full open/close cycles

-### Permission denied on GPIO
+**Permission denied on GPIO:**
 - Ensure Home Assistant has permission to access GPIO pins
 - Add the user to the `gpio` group: `sudo usermod -a -G gpio homeassistant`

+### Position Tracking Issues

+If position tracking is inaccurate:
+1. Measure the actual time for full open/close
+2. Adjust the **Move Time** setting during configuration
+3. Test with full open/close cycles

+## Advanced Configuration

+### Multiple Controllers

+You can add multiple controllers by adding the integration multiple times.
+Each instance will discover and manage its own set of devices.

+### Adjusting Movement Time

+The **Move Time** parameter controls how long the integration waits for a full open/close operation.
+Adjust this to match your blinds' actual movement time for accurate position tracking.

 ## Nice Protocol Information

 The Nice protocol is proprietary and varies by device type:
+- **HTTP/Network**: Modern Nice controllers with web interface and network API
-- **RF 433MHz**: Common for older Nice motors (Era, Inti series)
+- **RF 433MHz**: Older Nice motors (Era, Inti series) using 433.92 MHz frequency
-- **BiDi-Bus**: Used in newer systems with bidirectional communication
+- **BiDi-Bus**: Newer systems with bidirectional communication (experimental support)
-- **Frequency**: Typically 433.92 MHz for RF variants

-This integration currently focuses on RF transmission.
-For BiDi-Bus, additional protocol implementation is needed.

 ## Support